jdrodriguez2707/github-random-repository/README.md

 # GitHub Random Repository Finder

-GitHub repository finder in JavaScript that allows users to select a programming language and get a random repository according to that language.
+This is a [challenge](https://roadmap.sh/projects/github-random-repo) from [roadmap.sh](https://roadmap.sh/).
+The challenge is to build a GitHub random repository finder using the GitHub API that allows users to select a programming language and get a random repository according to that language.

 ## Description